-The 2022 ASPPA Winter Symposium offers in-depth, technical education for seasoned professionals who provide consulting services for clients and prospects.
-It offers a deep dive into the application and implementation of ERISA rules, covering such topics as plan design, distribution planning, EPCRS filings and ethics.
-You’ll also have an opportunity to seek answers to your most pressing questions during our Ask the Experts session.
+The 2023 ASPPA Winter Symposium offers in-depth, technical education for retirement plan professionals who provide consulting services for clients and prospects.
+It takes a deep dive into the application and implementation of ERISA rules, covering topics such as plan design, distribution planning, tax incentives, and the latest guidance from IRS and DOL.
+Topics are consultative in nature.
+The Ask the Experts session provides an opportunity for attendees to ask and engage in the industry’s most pressing questions.

 Quick Links: